-Our vision is of a society where all people are treated with respect and dignity, a society that respects the rights of working men and women and where honest labor is rewarded with honest and equitable compensation.
+We strive for a society where all people are treated with respect and dignity, a society where honest labor is rewarded with honest and equitable compensation.

-The Eugene-Springfield Solidarity Network / Jobs with Justice brings together labor unions, religious congregations, student groups, community organizations, and activists to support the civil and economic rights of all working people - especially the right to a decent standard of living, the right to a stable job, and the right to organize.
+The Eugene-Springfield Solidarity Network / Jobs with Justice brings together labor unions, religious congregations, student groups and community organizations and activists to support the civil and economic rights of all working people - especially the right to a decent standard of living, the right to a stable job, and the right to organize.

 The Eugene Springfield Solidarity Network was started in 1989, after union members turned out in solidarity over an eighteen-month period to show support for 300 members of the Western Council of Industrial Workers who went on strike at Springfield’s Morgan-Nicolai door factory.
 The strike ended when the plant closed and shipped its manufacturing overseas but the men and women who waked the picket line in solidarity day after day, week after week, decided to form and organization that would stand up for workers and promote social justice in the form of decent jobs with living wages and good benefits.